 North Table Mountain Ecological Reserve

 The showy wildflowers are likely to come and go fast this year, so plan a trip soon!
-You will need to purchase a land pass for the day online before visiting.
+You will need to buy a land pass for the day online before visiting.
 Official access is through a small parking lot on the west side of Cherokee Road.
 North Table Mountain is also renowned for its Phantom Falls hike, which is well worth trekking to view as well.

 2024 Update: All the majestic waterfalls in North Table Mountain are currently in full flow, but the trails are somewhat muddy and slippery.
 As with most of the state, expect a great wildflower season beginning in early March.
 On the Phantom Falls Loop, you will likely find (soon) birds-eye gilia, frying pans, poppies, sky lupine, goldfields, white nemophila, yellow monkeyflowers, blue dicks, and redmaids.
 There are groups of California poppies on the northwest side of the loop by the ravine.
 Flowers should bloom through April.